-This article explains how to interpret and respond to the following alert.
+This article explains how to interpret the following alert, and how to respond to the alert.

 Warning - although this alert indicates a serious issue that should be addressed, it does not pose an immediate risk of data loss, security breach, or service interruption.
 If the problem is not corrected, however, more severe problems could occur.